azraelrabbit/monupw/README.md

 monup
 =====

-dockerfile for mono with jexus web serve under ubuntu14 with Daemons
+dockerfile for mono with jexus web server under ubuntu14.